beemdm/scoop-bucket/README.md

 - create and modify registry keys and values (e. g. [sshpm](https://thelastzombie.github.io/sshpm/))
 - access your system in other ways (e. g.
 [Stalkbot](https://github.com/M3IY0U/Stalkbot))

 It should also be noted that currently, some applications (e. g.
-[Bandcamp Downloader](https://github.com/Otiel/BandcampDownloader)) don't persist their files correctly.
+[Revolver Office](https://revolver.info/)) don't persist their files correctly.

 ## Requirements